acidsploit/mikrotik-routeros-scripts/README.md

 Further configuration settings require the interface name on your mikrotik router which holds your public IP.
 You will also need to specify your OVH DynDNS hostname (something like dynhost.mydomain.com).

-    :global theinterface "<INTERFACE THAT HAS YOU PUBLIC IP>" :global ovhddnshost "<OVHDynDNS HOSTNAME>"
+    :global theinterface "<INTERFACE THAT HAS YOUR PUBLIC IP>" :global ovhddnshost "<OVHDynDNS HOSTNAME>"

 Install the script as 'ovhddns'.